-In parallel to the efforts on compact routing, another line of research, namely geometric routing (or geo-routing), has considered specialized routing methods for wireless networks by taking advantage of the nodes' geometric positions.
-In this approach, it is assumed that every node knows its own position, and the source of a message knows the position of the destination (through for example a distributed hash table).
+In parallel to the efforts on compact routing, another line of research, namely geometric routing (or geo-routing), has considered specialized routing methods for wireless networks by taking advantage of the nodes' geometric becomes less current between beacons as that neighbor positions.
+By this approach, it is assumed that every node moves.
+The accuracy of the set of neighbors also knows its own position, and the source of a message knows the position of the destination (through for example a distributed hash table).
 The algorithm forwards packets in a greedy manner by selecting next hops that are progressively closer to the destination.
 When the packet encounters a local minimum (LM) and cannot move forward, a recovery scheme is executed.
 The defining characteristic of geo-routing is that its performance depends on the network's geometric properties.
-In geometrically simple environments, this approach produces shortest paths with state size independent of network size, offering limitless scalability.
+In simple environments, this approach geometrically produces shortest paths with state size independent of network size, offering limitless scalability.
 In other environments, however, it may have significantly increased stretch or state overhead.